bobrippling/ps4bot/README.md

 channel_max_players = {
 }

-# channel names that are considered public by the bot
+# channel names that are considered private by the bot
-public_channels = [
+private_channels = [
 ]
 ```